hpoleselo/octoROS/README.md

 ``` $ echo "run_octoprint() { sudo chmod +666 /dev/ttyACM0 ; octoprint serve ; }" >> .bashrc  ```

 ## Usage
-In order to use OctoROS, you need to have your octoprint server running, have the wished model uploaded to it and located on ``` /src ``` folder from OctoROS:
+In order to use OctoROS, you need to have your Octoprint server running, have the wished model uploaded to it and located on ``` /src ``` folder from OctoROS:

 First run the Octoprint server along with opening the port for the printer (MAKE SURE THE PRINTER IS CONNECTED TO THE COMPUTER!)